-DPS has adopted and signed a Memorandum of Understanding (MOU) with the LAPD.
+DPS has adopted and signed an MOU with the LAPD.
 The MOU promotes collaboration between the DPS and the LAPD and enhances the reporting, response and investigation of crime.
 The MOU also promotes compliance with numerous state and federal laws, including Education Codes 67380, 67381, and 67383.